Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-## s marker
+## strike marker

-The s marker is for strikethrough.
+The strike marker is for strikethrough.

 Like the s tag in HTML.